quangtt-rks/enum_i18n/README.md

 # EnumI18n

-This gem helps ActiveRecord::Enum work smoothly wish Internationalization.
+This gem helps ActiveRecord::Enum work smoothly with Internationalization.

 From Rails 4.1.0, ActiveRecord supported Enum method.
-But if you want do deal with I18n, you do it your self, many of redundant code.
+But if you want do deal with I18n, you do it by yourself, many of redundant code.

 ## Installation